-A weekend permaculture course for teachers, permaculture practitioners, parents and others to engage children in all aspects of permaculture.
+A two day course for school & nursery teachers, forest school leaders, nature kindergarten teachers, parents and other educators to engage children in all aspects of permaculture.
 Composed of both indoor and outdoor sessions we will learn how to spend times with children which are child-centred and/or child-led.

 This course is a pre-requisite for attending the CiP practitioners course which follows (23rd to 28th April, see here: http://childreninpermaculture.com/events/).

 We will find out how permaculture ethics and principles can be applied to education, in how we speak, the activities we engage in and in the spaces we design.

 We will discover some great benefits of outdoor learning, including relevant research, and learn how to create session plans which engage the whole child: eyes, heart, hands and head, through active participation in a session learning about soil.

 We will look at different garden designs both in school and home gardens and get involved in practical activity.

 We will learn about the different activities that we can do with children and, more importantly, think about how the way we approach the child can enable us to think of infinite possible activities.